visualjournalist/visualjournalist.github.io/interactive/_posts/2020-02-14-history-of-mass-shooters.md

 I also created a series of static and interactive graphics and maps using D3, Leaflet and ai2html.

-While deliberately avoiding naming the shooters or drawing facial features on their silhouettes, I wanted to recognize the names of the people lost in the shooting.
+While deliberately avoiding naming the shooters or drawing facial features on their silhouettes, I wanted to recognize the names of the people lost in the shootings.
 I researched the names of the more than 1,200 people killed in mass shootings since 1966.